Black Interior Art

 a.
 The interior is the inner life and imaginary; an inwardness; deep thought, affect, and resonance.
 It is of its own making and conditioning.
 Interiority is open and willful, transformative and unfolding of interior art, for this the use of pictures or murals could be a great option from sites as muraledesign online .
 Self-reflexive.
 Holding an intimacy and capacity for self-possession, self-awareness, and self-fullness; like when Gil Scott Heron recites, “I did not become someone different/ That I did not want to be.”

 b.
-The interior is not neutral or universal; representative or inclusive.
+The fit out costs is not neutral or universal; representative or inclusive.
 It is not of resistance or corrective practices; neither an alternative state nor one of retreat.

 c.
 Blackness is not an implied or privileged idiom within the interior.
 In the context of this text, Black interiority speaks to the inner aliveness of a people and the expressive cultural production they shape.